mcarr823/pi-tv-streamer/install/services/Jellyfin.md

 Whatever the IP address is, access your self-hosted Jellyfin instance from the Raspberry Pi in your browser, then proceed to the "TV Mode" section further down this page.

+* Remember to create a shortcut or PWA!
+See the Browsers section for instructions on how to do this

 </details>

 ## Desktop Client